Uncovering how parents really cook — and how Tesco could help them

 Inspiration where decision happen, leveraging content in-store

-• Counters - provide inspiration for counter colleagues to share inspiration with customers and encourage them
+• Support counter colleagues to share inspiration with customers